 To help you get started, RMVR provides several avenues if you don’t wish to buy a race car first thing.

 Participate in our Precision Driving School

-As part of our annaul spring Drivers’ School there is a Precision Driving School curriculum structured to accommodate using your normal street car.
+As part of our annual spring Drivers’ School there is a Precision Driving School curriculum structured to accommodate using your normal street car.
 It need not be race prepared, only safety checked.
 You’ll still learn all the basics of racing with lots of track time and professional instruction.
 It’s a great way to see if you want to take the next step and buy a race car.
-Here are detailed info and an entry form.

 Apply for a car scholarship

 Currently RMVR offers two race cars as “Scholarships”.
 You must apply and be accepted for each program.
 One car is an open wheel Formula Vee and the other is a production car, a Triumph Spitfire.

 - Bill Temple Memorial Drivers’ School Scholarship: Through an extremely generous offer by Belinda Temple, the Vee Drivers Group has established the Bill Temple Memorial Scholarship.
 Bill’s RCA Formula Vee #18 will be provided for the annual Drivers’ School along with all supplies and mechanical support—free of charge to an interested and qualified student each year.
 If a scholarship recipient needs an advisor for the weekend, one will be provided.
 The Drivers’ School entry fee, successful medical examination, and personal safety gear will be the responsibility of the student.
 The scholarship recipient will be selected by a group of RMVR Vee drivers.
 Priority for selection will be based on hours of service to RMVR and the likelihood of the student becoming a regular driver.
 For further information or to apply for this Scholarship, contact Bill Fleming at email@example.com.